 7. Safeguards: LSO uses technical and organizational security measures in order to protect the Personal Information we have under our control against accidental or intentional manipulation, loss, destruction or against access by unauthorized persons.
 Only trained and essential LSO employees, consultants or their agents have access to Personal Information.
 LSO’s security procedures are continually enhanced as new technology becomes available; however, we cannot absolutely guarantee that the information submitted, maintained or transmitted by electronic means will be completely secure.

 8. Openness: If you have questions about the collection, use or disclosure of your Personal Information by LSO you may contact our Privacy Officer.
 Requests for access should be made in writing to the attention of the Privacy Officer at the address below.
 Files containing personal information are physically stored at LSO’s Office identified below, and may additionally be stored at an off-site storage facility.
-Electronic files are stored on a computer server resident at LSO’s office located at 109 – 1 Concorde Gate, Toronto, Ontario, M3C 3N6.
+Electronic files are stored on a computer server resident at LSO’s office located at 350 Bay Street, Suite 700, Toronto, ON M5H 2S6.

 9. Access: LSO will respond to requests for access in accordance with applicable Privacy Laws.
 You may request access to your Personal Information at any time by submitting a written request to our Privacy Officer.
 LSO will require a fee in order to respond to an access request, such fee to be set from time to time by the National Office.
 LSO will only refuse access to Personal Information in those circumstances permitted or required by applicable Privacy Laws.
 If LSO refuses access, it will provide the reasons for its refusal.